Laserbeam31/alt-video-system-public/video-rack-documentation.md

 Importantly, the DVR can send any of its incoming composite video feeds as an RTSP stream over IP (see: https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) by means of its Ethernet port.

+In general, the multiplexed feed emanating from this unit should not be used as a substitute for the usual multiplexer.
+It should be used to generate a secondary (possibly higher-resolution, depending on whether the VGA or composite output is used) multiplexed feed in addition to the above multiplexer unit, or as a means of transmitting composite streams via an Ethernet network.

 **Connections:**